 While large national news outlets can have groups of data scientists in-house producing insights and products that optimize audience engagement and drive reader revenue, helping ensure their sustainability and survival; local newsrooms are often left stretching their limited resources in every direction.

-We've built an article recommendation module that's increased engagement on our initial experiment partner's site by 50%.
+We've built an article recommendation module that's increased engagement on our initial experiment partner's site by a double-digit percentage.
 We're currently scaling our work to deploy the module on additional sites to expand our impact.
 Ultimately, through projects like this, we aim to help local newsrooms overcome the barriers to mobilizing the best data science to support their business strategies.

 Established in 2012, the David and Helen Gurley Brown Institute is a collaboration between Columbia University and Stanford University, designed to encourage and support new endeavors in media innovation.
 At Stanford, the primary focus is on media technology, and the Institute is anchored in the School of Engineering.
 At Columbia, the primary focus is on content, and the Institute is anchored in the Graduate School of Journalism.